 The percentage of shares beneficially owned is computed on the basis of 31,003,260 shares of our common stock outstanding as of March 15, 2023.
-Shares of our common stock that the entity, person, or group has the right to acquire within 60 days of March 15, 2023, including common stock subject to (i) stock options exercisable within 60 days of March 15, 2023, (ii) warrants exercisable within 60 days of March 15, 2023 and (iii) restricted stock units vesting within 60 days of March 15, 2023, are in each case deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of all directors and executive officers as a group.
+Shares of our common stock that the entity, person, or group has the right to acquire within 60 days of March 15, 2023, including common stock subject to (i) stock options exercisable within 60 days of March 15, 2023 and (iii) restricted stock units vesting within 60 days of March 15, 2023, are in each case deemed outstanding for purposes of computing the percentage ownership of the person holding such rights, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.
 Unless otherwise indicated below, the address of each beneficial owner listed is c/o DermTech, Inc., 12340 El Camino Real, San Diego, California 92130.